Powerlearnproject/se-day1-assignment-Mahlatse007/README.md

   Project Manager – Manages timelines and coordination.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-  IDEs: Streamline coding (e.g., VS Code, IntelliJ IDEA).
+  IDEs: Streamline coding (e.g VS Code, IntelliJ IDEA).
-  VCS: Manage code changes (e.g., Git, GitHub).
+  VCS: Manage code changes (e.g Git, GitHub).

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
   Complexity – Use modular programming.